sawetr/AI-generated-image-and-document-metadata_UWA/installation.md

 ![Description](https://github.com/sawetr/AI-generated-image-and-document-metadata_UWA/blob/main/install_imgs/app2.png)

 ---
-This marks the end of the walkthrough, thank you.
+This marks the end of the walkthrough, thank you!